Emergency Management Steps

-- Understanding risks, their cause and the impact they would have locally.
+- Understanding risks, their cause and the effect they would have locally.

-- Partnership working to reduce the likelihood of the risk happening and lessen the impacts if the risk occurs.
+- Partnership working to reduce the likelihood of the risk happening and lessen the negative effect if the risk occurs.

 Preparation – Being ready to respond to an incident

-- Understanding the impact and consequence of each risk.
+- Understanding the effects and consequence of each risk.

 - Developing emergency plans and procedures for response to the risks.

 - Training staff and testing procedures.